jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-programming best practices that can help mitigate this, alongside all the great companies that are out there helping protect us from these threats.Take a breather after reading this section; there seem to be a lot of landmines that you have to avoid to help keep your organization safe from
+programming best practices that can help mitigate this, alongside all the great companies that are out there helping protect us from these threats.
+Take a breather after reading this section; there seem to be a lot of landmines that you have to avoid to help keep your organization safe from